Federal Reserve Bank Presidents

 Federal Reserve Bank of Chicago

 Charles L. Evans took office on September 1, 2007, as the ninth president and chief executive officer of the Seventh District Federal Reserve Bank, at Chicago.
-In 2013, he serves as a voting member of the Federal Open Market Committee.
+In 2014, he serves as an alternate voting member of the Federal Open Market Committee.

 Before becoming president, Dr. Evans was director of research and a senior vice president at the Chicago Fed.
 In that capacity he oversaw the Bank's research in monetary policy, banking and financial markets, and regional economics.
 In addition, he had supervisory responsibility for the Bank's Consumer and Community Affairs unit and the Public Affairs Department.
 Dr. Evans also served as an associate economist on the FOMC.